- Why choose Arturo's?

 - What sets Arturo's Pool Plastering apart from other pool plastering companies?

-- Arturo's Pool Plastering is a family-owned business that has been in the pool restoration business for more than ten years (since 1993).
+- Arturo's Pool Plastering is a family-owned business that has been in the pool restoration business since 1993.
 We take great pride in every project we engage in.
 We receive many comments from clients regarding our professionalism, beginning with the initial meeting, right on through to the day when your pool has been refilled with water and the chemicals brought in balance.

 - Why You Should Use Plaster?